lyelibi/academic_website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Lead Researcher at one of Capital One Data Science Research team.
-My research focuses on leveraging machine learning techniques to extract signals from data.
-We work with large tabular datasets to predict risk behavior for financial use-cases.
-Our use-cases go from feature noise cleaning, feature selection in high dimensional regimes, Embedding and clustering very large datasets, explainability, fairness, and bias methods for both supervised and unsupervised models, and finally supervised learning model development.
+## About Me

+I am a Statistical Sciences PhD candidate based in **Houston**, currently completing my degree under the supervision of **Prof. Tim Gebbie**.

+### Research Focus: Spectral Representation Learning

-I'm also a PhD student at the University of Cape Town 🇿🇦 (https://science.uct.ac.za/department-statistics) under the supervision of Prof. Tim Gebbie where my PhD projects focus on theoretical factor models and correlation matrices, Statistical Analyses of emergence and extreme events in complex systems using unsupervised ML methods (i.e. Dimensionality Reduction, Matrix Decomposition, Data Clustering) with application to synthetic, economic, financial, and industrial data.
+My PhD projects focus on **Spectral Representation Learning**, specifically:

+* Theoretical factor models and correlation matrices.
+* Statistical Analyses of emergence and extreme events in complex systems using unsupervised machine learning methods (i.e., Dimensionality Reduction, Matrix Decomposition, Data Clustering) with application to synthetic, economic, financial, and industrial data.

+### Professional Experience

+I was previously a **Lead Research Scientist** within Discover's (Now Capital One) Data Science Research team.
+My work focused on leveraging machine learning techniques to extract signals from large tabular datasets to predict risk for various financial products.

+Key areas of expertise included:

+* Feature noise cleaning and feature selection in high-dimensional regimes.
+* Embedding and clustering very large datasets.
+* Explainability, fairness, and bias estimation methods for both supervised and unsupervised models.
+* Supervised learning model development for credit acquisition and anti-money laundering.

+---

+### Get In Touch

+Feel free to reach out to me for potential **collaborations, internships, consulting, and other full-time work opportunities in AI.**